Elizabeth Osborne1

 M, #19542, d.
 November 1783

 Rt.
 Hon.
-Sir William Osborne, 8th Bt. is the son of Sir John Osborne, 7th Bt. and Editha Proby.2 He and Elizabeth Christmas obtained a marriage license on 20 March 1749.1 He died in November 1783.1
+Sir William Osborne, 8th Bt. was the son of Sir John Osborne, 7th Bt. and Editha Proby.2 He and Elizabeth Christmas obtained a marriage license on 20 March 1749.1 He died in November 1783.1

-Rt.
-Hon.
-Sir William Osborne, 8th Bt. succeeded to the title of 8th Baronet Osborne, of Ballintaylor and Ballylemon, co.
-Waterford [I., 1629] on 11 April 1743.1 He held the office of High Sheriff of County Waterford in 1750.1 He held the office of Member of Parliament (M.P.) for Carysfort between 1761 and 1768.1 He held the office of Member of Parliament (M.P.) for Dungarvan between 1768 and 1783.1 He was invested as a Privy Counsellor (P.C.) in 1770.1 He held the office of Member of Parliament (M.P.) for Carysfort in 1783.1
+He succeeded as the 8th Baronet Osborne, of Ballintaylor and Ballylemon, co.
+Waterford [I., 1629] on 11 April 1743.1 He held the office of High Sheriff of County Waterford in 1750.1 He held the office of Member of Parliament (M.P.) for Carysfort between 1761 and 1768.1 He held the office of Member of Parliament (M.P.) for Dungarvan between 1768 and 1783.1 He was appointed Privy Counsellor (P.C.) in 1770.1 He held the office of Member of Parliament (M.P.) for Carysfort in 1783.1

 Children of Rt.
 Hon.
 Sir William Osborne, 8th Bt. and Elizabeth Christmas